Amelia Peabody Charitable Fund

 8. Appropriate Request Size

-Ensure "the dollar amount requested is in proportion to size of the project as well as the size of the organization."
+Ensure "the dollar amount requested is in proportion to size of the project as well as the size of the organisation."
 Typical grants range from $2,500 to $500,000.

-The Board favors "supporting well-managed organizations with good oversight and relatively low administration and other overhead expenses."
+The Board favours "supporting well-managed organisations with good oversight and relatively low administration and other overhead expenses."
 Highlight fiscal responsibility and governance practices.

 10. Complete and Clear Application Materials